Dealing With the Challenges of Eating out With Toddlers

-Once they get past the quiet, sleeping baby phase, it can be difficult to go out with toddlers.
-They jump and play, scream and run around, throw tantrums and generally embarass their parents.
-It's just easier to stay at home until they get past this phase and dining out becomes a thing of the past.
+Once they get past the quiet, sleeping baby phase, it can be challenging to go out to eat at a restaurant with toddlers.
+They jump and play, scream and run around, throw tantrums and generally worry their parents, especially if others are looking on or criticizing them.
+It's often easier to stay at home until they get past this phase and dining out becomes a thing of the past.
 It doesn't have to be that way.
 With a few adjustments and some pre-planning, you can still enjoy the occasional meal out and teach your toddler some table manners, too.

 The time you choose to eat is important, too.
 You would consider your toddler's naptime and when they are in the best mood to sit still.
 But also consider timing for the restaurant.
-You wouldn't want to go when you'd be standing in line or when service was slow because they were busy.
-Adults get frustrated during those times, so you can imagine a toddler getting bored.
+You don't want to go during their busiest hours when you'd be standing in line or when service was slow because they were packed.
+Adults get frustrated during those times, so you can imagine a toddler feeling bored.

 2. Prevent boredom.

 Ask the waiter for a package of crackers if it will be awhile before your food comes out.
 That way your toddler can be entertained until he can eat.
-I also try to choose less messy food or something I know she will enjoy and eat without getting distracted.
-Sometimes that may mean less healthy choices like french fries, but once in awhile it won't hurt them.
-And it will probably entertain them better than the kind of food they eat all of the time.
+Try to choose less messy food or something you know she will enjoy without getting distracted.
+Sometimes that may mean less healthy choices like French fries, which they may consider a rare treat.

 Often waiters will bring crayons and a paper for kids to color on.
-I find this doesn't work real well with my toddler because she'd rather eat them than play with them.
-One idea is to bring small toys for them to play with that they don't get to use at home.
-It will hold their interest longer than something they play with all the time.
+Some toddlers will just look at it as something else to put in their mouths.
+A better idea might be to bring small toys for them to play with that they don't get to use at home.
+It will hold their interest longer if they are special "restaurant toys".
 And if you forget to bring something, look for things at the table for them to play with.
-My little one loves the straw and lid of her milk that the waiter brings to her.
-I'll take it off the cup and clean it up a bit and let her play with it.
-Often something like this will hold their attention until the food comes out.
+For instance, the drinking straw, toothpicks, and other small items will hold their attention until the food comes out.